 How to Avoid Extinction by Paul Acampora

 It’s been almost a year since Leo’s granddad died and everyone, especially his gram, is a little bit lost without him.
 When his gram announces that she wants to see the allosaur bones in Utah, a couple thousand miles away, Leo knows nothing and no one is going to stop her.
-He grabs a few clothes then hops into his gram’s yellow 1973 Ford for a road trip adventure he’ll never forget.
+He grabs a few clothes then hops into his gram’s yellow 1973 Ford.

 The Great Good Summer by Liz Scanlon